Roman Mars (RM): This is 99% Invisible. I’m Roman Mars.

 RM: As if we could tell the difference!
 Am I right?!

 SG: The Capitol is known for its grandeur.
-The rotuna, statuary hall
+The rotunda, statuary hall

 RM: The crypt, the marble staircases,

-AS: This place is unbelieveably ornamental.
+AS: This place is unbelievably ornamental.
 The walls upstairs have gorgeous friezes, you know, with birds and squirrels and gorgeous, gorgeous lilting, beautiful paintwork.

 RM: And that’s all the stuff we’re supposed to see.
 But when you’re an inveterate doorknob turner and snoop like Andrea Seabrook, you also get to know the Capitol below the surface.